aastroza/fast_audio_annotate/README.md

 - When reviewers interact with the interface, every action updates the clip record with the latest timestamps, text, reviewer name, and review status.
 - Flagging a clip flips its `marked` flag so it leaves the active queue, while completing a clip marks it as `human_reviewed` and ready for export.
 - `metadata.json` entries are loaded into the database at startup so additional fields (speaker, language, tags, etc.) can be displayed in the sidebar.

-These records can later be exported to Hugging Face or Weights & Biases using the scripts under `scripts/` and `export2*.py`.